Hello and welcome to our website. Please take a moment to watch our intoductory message (below)

 SPS is an auto-immune neurological condition.
 It is unique due to its lack of significant similarity to any other neurological diseases.
 Although rare, once observed it is quite unforgettable.

-However, many neurologists and GPs are still unaware of the condition.
-In many cases, the first symptoms are insidious and victims are often initially misdiagnosed with anxiety or depression.
+Many neurologists and GPs are still unaware of the condition.
+In most cases, the first symptoms are insidious and victims are often initially misdiagnosed with anxiety or depression.

 This website and the SPS Map of the World were created by Tony Barr, written and edited by David Blows.